A published folklorist, Pollyanna enjoys writing about hidden histories, folk customs, and things that go bump in the night.

-The weather.
-Most unpredictable, and most important to those living off the land, efforts have been made throughout the ages to predict and even control the sun, wind, and rain.
+The weather is nothing if unpredictable.
+For those living off the land, in particular, efforts have been made throughout the ages to predict and even control the sun, wind, and rain.
 Good weather would ensure a plentiful harvest and safe travels, whilst a wet summer or particularly harsh drought would doom a community to starvation and suffering.
 Even today, extreme weather events affect us profoundly, claiming lives each year.
 So it is no wonder that throughout the ages, man has tried to influence the elements around him.

 Appeasing the Sea